 To more easily follow Fisher's sometimes cryptic results, it can help to examine the P-value calculations in Pearson's 1900 paper on the Chi-Square goodness of fit statistic (available under Resources for proportions).
 His paper contains several worked illustrations; in some of them he shows the formula he used to calculate the (upper) tail of the Chi-Square square distribution.
 The formula clearly shows the link with the Poisson tail area.
 If we did not have ready access to the tail areas of Poisson distributions, we could arrive at them if we had access to tables of the tail areas of the Chi-Square square distributions.
-Indeed, before the widespread availability (e.g., in Excel, R, Stata and SAS) of ways to compute these Poisson tail areas, this link was widely used in epidemiology.

-&lt;sup>11If you wish, use the SD or IQR rather than range.
+&lt;sup>13If you wish, use the SD or IQR rather than range.

-$^{12}$ This one is more complicated than the one for the link between the Poisson and Chi-Square distributions, since there is one extra 'parameter' or 'modulator'.
+$^{14}$ This one is more complicated than the one for the link between the Poisson and Chi-Square distributions, since there is one extra 'parameter' or 'modulator'.
 As the denominator df. goes to infinity, the F distribution approaches the Chi-Square distribution: with near infinite df., we can estimate $\sigma^2$ almost perfectly.